 Yet the sessions worked.
 Martinez was transformed from prosaic midfield anchor into one of the best defenders in Europe.

 “We’ve done so much tactical work,” says Martinez.
 “He has shown me 200 videos and taught me concepts: when to move out with the ball, when to mark, where to position myself.
 He has an idea and knows how to teach it every session.
 He’s incredible.”

-What Guardiola wants above all else is a defense that moves as one – a self-contained organism that suffocates opposition attacks by pressing high.
-If the center back presses, the midfield conductor drops in behind to cover; similarly, the winger covers his fullback.
-On average, Pep's Bayern would defend seven meters farther up the pitch than they did under Heynckes.
+What Guardiola wants above all else is a defence that moves as one – a self-contained organism that suffocates opposition attacks by pressing high.
+If the centre-back presses, the midfield conductor drops in behind to cover; similarly, the winger covers his full-back.
+On average, Pep's Bayern would defend seven metres further up the pitch than they did under Heynckes.
 It’s a proactive sort of defending that can be achieved only by religious practice that begins against no opposition, to first learn the necessary movements.

 What he can’t abide, however, is when these 15 passes don’t go anywhere - which is why he hates tiki-taka...

 READ ON: Pep's hate for tiki-taka and his nutrition obsession

 He hates tiki-taka

 Yes, really.
 The concept most associated with his blueprint is the former Barcelona coach’s biggest bugbear.